turretcss/react/README.md

 ## Stability

-This package is currently unstable and is likely to evolve.
+This package is currently in development and is likely to evolve.

 ## Install from npm